SELECTED BRONZES

 Size: 34 x 17 x 22 inches

-The Kiss is one of Rodin's most widely admired works.
-It was originally conceived to be part of The Gates of Hell, but was not incorporated as such into the final version.
-The people in The Kiss are Paolo and Francesca, from the Second Circle of Hell in Dante's Inferno.
-Their story was a popular subject of painting and sculpture during the nineteenth century: While reading the tale of Lancelot and Guinevere, Paolo and Francesca exchange glances and realize their mutual lust.
-Just like Camelot’s lovers, Paolo and Francesca give in to passion and embrace.
-The couple is immediately discovered and killed by Francesca’s husband, who is also Paolo’s brother.
+The Kiss is one of Rodin’s most widely admired works.
+Originally conceived as part of The Gates of Hell, it did not appear as such in the final version.
+The lovers in The Kiss are Paolo and Francesca, who Dante placed in the Second Circle of Hell in his Inferno.
+Their story was a popular subject of painting and sculpture during the nineteenth century: While reading the tale of Camelot’s Lancelot and Guinevere, Paolo and Francesca exchange glances and realize their mutual lust.
+Just like Camelot’s lovers, Paolo and Francesca succumb to desire and passionately embrace.
+Immediately discovered, the couple is slain by Francesca’s husband, who was also Paolo’s brother.

-Rodin captured the moment when the doomed pair realize their passion.
+Rodin captured the moment when the doomed pair realized their passion.
 His sculpture defied tradition by showing them unclothed instead of in Florentine dress.
-First exhibited in 1887, this passionate depiction of romantic love shocked viewers, primarily because of Francesca’s shameless awareness of her sexuality.
-Within a year, however, the sculpture was accepted and admired by the French and the government commissioned a marble version (now in the Musée Rodin, Paris).
+First exhibited in 1887, initially this hungry depiction of erotic love shocked viewers, primarily because of Francesca’s shameless awareness of her sexuality.
+Within a year, however, the sculpture was accepted and admired by the French.
+Indeed, the piece was in great demand in all of its four sizes, and as there was no tradition then of limiting the number of casts that could be made, between 1898 and 1918 one foundry alone produced 319 casts.
+The government of France even commissioned a marble version (now in the Musée Rodin).

 Size: 38 ¼ x 37 ½ x 20 ½ inches

-Standing at the very top of The Gates of Hell, the Shades (a shade is a ghost or phantom) gesture downward, heads lowered and arms extended, appearing despondent and weary.
-These are three identical casts of the same figure, positioned at slightly different angles.
+Standing at the very top of The Gates of Hell, The Three Shades (a shade is a ghost or phantom) gesture downward, with heads lowered and arms extended, appearing despondent and weary.
 Rodin’s contemporaries believed The Three Shades spoke Dante’s warning, inscribed above the gate to Hell in the Inferno: “Abandon every hope, ye who enters here.”

-Rodin’s Shade originated as a variation of his Adam.
-After an 1875 visit to see Michelangelo’s work in Italy, Rodin began a piece greatly influenced by Michelangelo’s painting on the Sistine Chapel ceiling, The Creation of Adam.
-Rodin altered the pose of Michelangelo’s reclining figure, making his Adam upright with his hand gesturing downward instead of outward.
-In using three figures together Rodin knew they would each lose their identity as Adam and become instead Shades, shadows of the living dead.
+After an 1875 visit to Michelangelo’s work in Italy, Rodin began a piece of sculpture that was greatly influenced by Michelangelo’s painting of the Creation of Adam on the Sistine Chapel ceiling.
+Rodin altered the pose of Michelangelo’s reclining figure, making his own Adam upright with his hand gesturing downward instead of outward.
+Eventually Rodin’s Shade emerged as a variation of his Adam.
+Here are three identical casts of the same figure, each positioned at a slightly different angle.
+In using three figures together, Rodin knew they would each lose their identity as Adam and would instead become Shades — shadows of the living dead.
 Perhaps to symbolize their powerlessness, Rodin also deprived the shades of their right hands and represented their left hands as simply modeled fists.
-(The larger version of The Three Shades however, does have the right hands intact and the left hands modeled in greater detail.)
+(The enlarged version of The Three Shades, however, does have the right hands intact and the left hands modeled in greater detail.)

 Size: 28 x 10 x 10 1/2 inches

-This reduced Eve is a small version of one that would have joined Adam in front of The Gates of Hell, had the project been completed.
-Rodin used a live model for Eve.
-It is reported that as Rodin worked from the model to the figure, he was astonished that every day he had to modify the belly.
-He soon learned the reason behind this: the model was pregnant.
+This Eve is a small version (not a reduction) of one that would have joined Adam in front of The Gates of Hell (had the project been completed).
+As he always did, Rodin used a live model for Eve.
+It is reported that as Rodin worked from the model to the clay, he was astonished that every day he had to modify the belly.
+He soon learned the reason: the model was pregnant.
 Rodin said the pregnancy gave the sculpture character.
-However, when the model became too uncomfortable to pose, his life-size Eve remained unfinished; he worked on the smaller version after setting the life-size version aside.
+However, when the model became too uncomfortable to pose, he set the life-size version aside and worked on the smaller version instead.

-This version has a smoother, more sensual body than does the larger one.
-Both versions have their heads bowed and arms folded covering their breasts.
-The pose suggests a modesty or shame that could easily be associated with Eve
+This version is not just a reduction of the first one: It has a smoother, more sensual body.
+Still, both versions have their heads bowed and arms folded covering their breasts.
+The figures have the traditional “S” curve and the poses suggest a modesty or shame that could easily be associated with Eve.

-The Burghers of Calais was commissioned by the French city of Calais and represents a dramatic, patriotic event of 1347, during the Hundred Years' War.
-Six leading citizens volunteered to be hostages to the English king, Edward III, in exchange for his lifting an eleven-month siege of their city.
-Rodin was to commemorate this event by designing a monument for the town square.
+The Burghers of Calais was commissioned by the French city of Calais to commemorate the 500th anniversary of a dramatic and patriotic real event that happened in 1347, during the Hundred Years’ War.
+Six leading citizens volunteered to be put to death by the English king, Edward III, in exchange for his lifting an eleven-month siege of their city that was causing mass starvation.
+Rodin’s commission was to commemorate this event with a monument to be sited in the town square from which the burghers actually marched to their death.

-Rodin completed many studies before deciding on his final version.
-From 1886 to 1889 he modeled the figures nude before clothing them for the final monument.
-Fragments – hands and heads – and nude studies all captured aspects of what Rodin was striving to achieve.
-Later he continued to work with these figures, creating enlargements and reductions and incorporating partial figures into other compositions.
+Rodin did many studies for the Monument before he decided on how the final version would look.
+He also did many studies for the individual burghers, most of whose physical characteristics and even names (but for one) were lost in history.
+He made up people and their emotions, and he modeled them first nude and then clothed as they would be for the the final monument.
+His fragments – hands and heads – and nude studies all captured aspects of what he was striving to achieve.
+After the Monument was completed, he continued to work with the richness of possibilites offered by these figures, creating enlargements and reductions and incorporating partial figures into other compositions.

 Rodin’s final version of The Burghers of Calais defied artistic traditions for portraying heroism.
-Instead of depicting these citizens as lofty and selfless, he showed each at the moment he realized the limit of his own resolve to sacrifice himself to save his fellow citizens.
-The figures are barefoot, wear sackcloth, and their individual responses to their plight are evident in their various tormented or despondent poses and gestures.
-Rodin’s shift in focus from triumphant glory to human suffering changed the form and meaning of the public monument in the late nineteenth century.
+Instead of depicting these citizens as lofty and selfless, he showed each at the moment he realized the limit of his own resolve for self-sacrifice.
+The figures are barefoot and wear sackcloth, and the response of each to his plight is evident in the various tormented or despondent poses and gestures.
+Rodin’s shift in focus from a monument of triumphant glory to one of human suffering changed the form and meaning of the public monument in the late nineteenth century.
 It was, indeed, as revolutionary as Maya Lin’s Vietnam Veterans Memorial has been in our time.

 Size: 23 ¾ x 14 ¼ x 12 5/8 inches

-In this initial study Rodin depicted the men bound together with rope atop a high base, making their heroism appear all the more dramatic.
-Rodin showed all six men taking their first steps toward the camp of Edward III, thereby making them a generalized symbol of selfless, patriotic heroism.
-His design defied nineteenth-century academic standards, which had traditionally concentrated on a single heroic figure, even if a group of people had participated in the event.
+In this initial study Rodin depicted the men bound together with rope around their necks, standing atop a high base, which made their heroism appear all the more dramatic.
+Rodin showed all six men taking their first steps toward the camp of Edward III.
+His design defied nineteenth-century academic standards which had traditionally concentrated on telling the story of a single heroic figure even if a group of people had participated in the event.

 Size: 82 x 48 x 38 inches

-Rodin assumed Jean de Fiennes was the youngest of the six burghers and, as was the artist’s custom, modeled several versions of Jean de Fiennes before deciding on the final figure.
+Rodin portrayed Jean de Fiennes as the youngest of the six burghers and, as was the artist’s custom, modeled several versions of Jean before deciding on the final figure.
 The clothed figure retains the pose of earlier studies, however his hair is now fuller and his feet are visible as though stepping forward.
 The burgher’s expression is hesitant– as if he has not quite accepted his imminent fate.

 Originally modeled about 1886-87, reduction made in either 1895 or 1899